Semi-ampleness of NQC generalized log canonical pairs: Preliminaries

 \section{Preliminaries}

 We adopt the standard notation and definitions in \cite{KM98,BCHM10} and will freely use them.

 \begin{defn} Let $X\rightarrow U$ be a projective morphism and $D$ a Weil divisor on $X$ such that $|D/U|\not=\emptyset$.
-We let be the fixed part of $D$, and let $\Mov(D):=D-\Fix(D)$ be the movable part of $D$. \end{defn}
+We let be the \emph{fixed part} of $D$, and let $\Mov(D):=D-\Fix(D)$ be the \emph{movable part} of $D$. \end{defn}

-\begin{defn}[Generalized pairs] For g-pairs, we adopt the same notation as in \cite{HL21a} except the following minor changes: \begin{enumerate} \item (NQC requirement) G-(sub-)pairs in this paper are required to be NQC.
-That is, the nef part $\Mm$ of a g-(sub-)pair $(X,B,\Mm)/U$ should be equal to an $\mathbb R_{\geq 0}$-linear combination of nef$/U$ $\bb$-Cartier $\bb$-divisors. \item (Trivial glc centers) For any g-(sub-)pair $(X,B,\Mm)$, we will consider $X$ itself as a glc center and a non-gklt center of $(X,B,\Mm)$. $X$ will be called the \emph{trivial} glc center/\emph{trivial} non-gklt center of $(X,B,\Mm)$.
+\begin{defn}[Generalized pairs] For g-pairs, we adopt the same notation as in \cite{HL21a}.
+In particular, a generalized pair $(X,B,\Mm)/U$ consists of a normal quasi-projective variety $X$ associated with a projective morphism $X\rightarrow U$, an $\Rr$-divisor $B$ on $X$, and a nef$/U$ $\bb$-divisor $\Mm$ over $X$, such that $K_X+B+\Mm_X$ is $\Rr$-Cartier.
+We make the following minor changes: \begin{enumerate} \item (Trivial glc centers) For any g-(sub-)pair $(X,B,\Mm)$, we will consider $X$ itself as a glc center and a non-gklt center of $(X,B,\Mm)$. $X$ will be called the \emph{trivial} glc center/\emph{trivial} non-gklt center of $(X,B,\Mm)$.
 We will let $\Ngklt(X,B,\Mm)$ be the union of all non-trivial non-gklt center of $(X,B,\Mm)$. \item (Scheme structure of glc locus) We will always consider $\Ngklt(X,B,\Mm)$ as a scheme which is associated with the natural reduced scheme structure.
-In particular, if $(X,B,\Mm)$ is gdlt, then $\lfloor B\rfloor=\Ngklt(X,B,\Mm)$ is considered as both a divisor and a reduced scheme. \item (Gplt) We say that a glc g-pair $(X,B,\Mm)/U$ is \emph{generalized plt} (\emph{gplt} for short) if $(X,B,\Mm)$ is gdlt and $\lfloor B\rfloor$ is normal. \end{enumerate} We also remark that different definitions of gdlt pairs in literature are now equivalent to each other thanks to \cite[Theorem 6.1]{Has22}. \end{defn}
+In particular, if $(X,B,\Mm)$ is gdlt, then $\lfloor B\rfloor=\Ngklt(X,B,\Mm)$ is considered as both a divisor and a reduced scheme. \item (Gplt) We say that a glc g-pair $(X,B,\Mm)/U$ is \emph{generalized plt} (\emph{gplt} for short) if $(X,B,\Mm)$ is gdlt and $\lfloor B\rfloor$ is normal. \end{enumerate} We also remark that different definitions of gdlt g-pairs in literature are now equivalent to each other thanks to \cite[Theorem 6.1]{Has22}. \end{defn}

 \begin{defn} Let $(X,B,\Mm)/U$ be a sub-glc g-sub-pair and $D$ an $\Rr$-divisor on $X$.
 We say that $D$ is \emph{abundant}$/U$ if $\kappa_{\iota}(X/U,D)=\kappa_{\sigma}(X/U,D)$.
 We say that $D$ is \emph{log abundant}$/U$ with respect to $(X,B,\Mm)$ if $D$ is log abundant$/U$, and for any glc center $W$ of $(X,B,\Mm)$ with normalization $W^{\nu}$, $D|_{W^{\nu}}$ is abundant$/U$.
 We say that $(X,B,\Mm)$ is \emph{log abundant}$/U$ if $K_X+B+\Mm_X$ is log abundant$/U$ with respect to $(X,B,\Mm)$. \end{defn}